Learn the mission, goals, and objectives of D'Youville's coordinated program in Dietetics.

 Prepare graduates who are competent for entry-level practice as Registered Dietitian Nutritionists and obtain employment in a variety of nutrition- and dietetics-related positions.

-- At least 80% of Coordinated Program students complete program requirements within 3 years (150% of the program length).
+- At least 80% of program students complete program/degree requirements within 3 years (150% of the program length).

 - The program’s one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.